 Unable to know the mind of Christ – Neither

-the enemies of Christ nor His own disciples understood Him.
+His enemies nor His disciples understood Jesus.
 The chief priests and

-days; He must have said it loud enough and often enough that even His enemies
+of His resurrection.
+He must have said it loud enough and often enough for even His enemies

-knew about it, essentially becoming common knowledge to all except His
+hear it, becoming common knowledge except to His

 closest disciples.
 They didn’t want to believe

-impending crucifixion and therefore would not have been talking about it, so Jesus must have mentioned
+impending crucifixion and therefore would not have talked about it, so Jesus must have mentioned

 (201c) Denying Christ >>